ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Related Work

 \subsection{Conditional image-to-video generation}

-Conditional video generation aims to synthesize videos guided by user-provided signals.
-It can be categorized based on the type of input conditions, such as text-to-video (T2V) generation \cite{blattmann2023align,wang2023modelscope} and image-to-video (I2V) generation \cite{blattmann2021understanding,yang2018pose}.
-Our work requires generating videos from images in the dataset, guided by conditional text prompts.
-Therefore, we primarily explore text-conditioned image-to-video (TI2V) generation.
-Most existing approaches \cite{ni2024ti2v,preechakul2022diffusion} rely on general-purpose models.
-Considering the risk of overfitting caused by small datasets, we place greater emphasis on injecting emotional aprior through textual prompts.
+Conditional video generation synthesizes videos guided by user-provided signals, categorized by input modalities such as text-to-video (T2V) \cite{blattmann2023align,wang2023modelscope} and image-to-video (I2V) \cite{blattmann2021understanding,yang2018pose}.
+Since our work requires generating videos from dataset images guided by text prompts, we focus on text-conditioned image-to-video (TI2V) generation.
+While most existing TI2V approaches \cite{ni2024ti2v,preechakul2022diffusion} rely on general-purpose models, we mitigate the risk of overfitting on small datasets by prioritizing the injection of emotional priors through textual prompts.